 The Company is responsible for commercializing Crysvita in Latin America and Turkey.
 The Company is considered the principal in these territories as the Company controls the product before it is transferred to the customer.
-Accordingly, the Company records revenue on a gross basis for the sale of Crysvita once the product is delivered and the risk and title of the product is transferred to the distributor.
+Accordingly, the Company records revenue on a gross basis related to the sale of Crysvita once the product is delivered and the risk and title of the product is transferred to the distributor.
+The Company recorded product sales of \$13.2 million and \$35.0 million for the three and nine months ended September 30, 2022, respectively, and \$7.4 million and \$16.2 million for the three and nine months ended September 30,

+2021, respectively, net of estimated product returns and other deductions.
 KKC has the option to assume responsibility for commercialization efforts in Turkey from the Company, after a certain minimum period.

-Under the collaboration agreement, KKC manufactures and supplies Crysvita, which is purchased by the Company for sales in Latin American territories and charges the Company a transfer price of 30% of net sales.
-The transfer price on these sales was 35% prior to December 31, 2022.
+Under the collaboration agreement, KKC manufactures and supplies Crysvita, which is purchased by the Company for sales in its territories and is based on 35% of the net sales through December 31, 2022 and 30% thereafter.
 The Company also pays to KKC a low single-digit royalty on net sales in Latin America.